 About an hour after the last coat of primer, they started applying the blue Interlux VC 17m Extra with Biolux.
 After mixing in the powdered copper that comes with each can, it turns a bronze color.

-They rolled on two coats of VC 17m, the recommended starting layer for fresh water, which dries very quickly, requiring almost no drying time between coats.
+They rolled on two coats of VC 17m, the recommended starting layer for fresh water, which dries very quickly and requires almost no drying time between coats.

-However, I’m going to paint the stripes dark blue, partly because the new gelcoat over the fiberglass repair covered some of the cove stripe but mostly because I want to transform Summer Dance from 80’s brown to classic blue.
+However, I chose blue because I later painted the cove and boot stripes dark blue.
+The makeover transformed Summer Dance from 80’s brown to classic blue.
 I had already replaced the brown, tan, and gold cushion covers with blue Sunbrella and made a matching mainsail cover, foredeck bag, engine cover, and bimini.

-This bottom paint job was the silver lining in the storm clouds that landed Summer Dance on the hard.
-Even before the damage occurred, I foresaw needing to do this job myself over this winter together with refinishing the keel.
-Now I only have to refinish the keel at my cost, which will present its own challenges, I’m sure.
-For now, it looks pretty pathetic next to the shiny new bottom.
-Stay tuned!
+This bottom paint job was the silver lining in the storm clouds that landed Summer Dance in the shop.
+Even before the damage occurred, I foresaw needing to do this job myself over the winter together along with refinishing the keel.
+Thankfully, I only had to refinish the keel at my cost, which presented its own challenges.